j-keck/zfs-snap-diff/README.md

 in this branch i rewrite the whole codebase.

-most of the backend rewrite is done. the ui is the old code. if the backend rewrite is done, i rewrite the ui.

-to run the new backend with the old frontend run:

-`go run ./cmd/zfs-snap-diff-oldweb <POOL>`
+to run the new buggy, unfinished code, checkout this branch and build it: `go build` and run it per `./zfs-snap-diff <POOL>`

 after the rewrite is done, i can add new features.